Set Worthy Goals

 1. Learn Italian (ahead of a holiday I wanted to take and with pondering Padua for my PhD)

-2. Learn pottery making (so I can make all my own crockery when I move into a house again)
+2. Learn pottery making (so I can make all my own crockery moving into a house again)

 3. Workout switchups (to hopefully hit fitness goals around consistency and health outcomes)

-4. Do Emergency Medical Responder training (mostly so I have an actual skill in case when the zombie apocalypse arrives).
+4. Do Emergency Medical Responder training (mostly so I have an actual skill when the zombie apocalypse arrives)

 Make Your Luck